nixworks/public/news/2009/11/15/README.md

 ##### Kosovo
 ### [ Kosovars go to the polls for the first local elections since declaring independence from Serbia. ](/news/2009/11/15/kosovars-go-to-the-polls-for-the-first-local-elections-since-declaring-independence-from-serbia.md)
-_Context: Kosovo, Serbia, unilateral declaration of independence_
+_Context: Serbia, unilateral declaration of independence, Kosovo_

-##### U.S.
+##### United States
 ### [ U.S. President Barack Obama becomes the first U.S. President to meet with Burma's military government, calling for the release of Aung San Suu Kyi and other political prisoners. ](/news/2009/11/15/u-s-president-barack-obama-becomes-the-first-u-s-president-to-meet-with-burma-s-military-government-calling-for-the-release-of-aung-san.md)
-_Context: Barack Obama, U.S., U.S. President, Aung San Suu Kyi, State Peace and Development Council, Burma_
+_Context: Burma, United States, Aung San Suu Kyi, Barack Obama, State Peace and Development Council, U.S. President_

 ##### APEC
 ### [ APEC leaders say a deal on global warming will not be possible before next month's United Nations summit in Denmark. ](/news/2009/11/15/apec-leaders-say-a-deal-on-global-warming-will-not-be-possible-before-next-month-s-united-nations-summit-in-denmark.md)
-_Context: APEC, Denmark, United Nations, global warming_
+_Context: global warming, APEC, United Nations, Denmark_

 ##### Colombia
 ### [ Colombia announces it will release four detained members of the Venezuelan National Guard who were arrested on Colombian territory. ](/news/2009/11/15/colombia-announces-it-will-release-four-detained-members-of-the-venezuelan-national-guard-who-were-arrested-on-colombian-territory.md)
-_Context: Venezuela, Colombia, National Guard_
+_Context: Colombia, National Guard, Venezuela_

 ##### Cuba
 ### [ A group of Cuban dissidents holed up in a house in Havana begin a liquid-only fast. ](/news/2009/11/15/a-group-of-cuban-dissidents-holed-up-in-a-house-in-havana-begin-a-liquid-only-fast.md)
-_Context: fasting, Havana, dissident, Cuba_
+_Context: fasting, Cuba, Havana, dissident_

 ##### Nigeria
 ### [ The Nigerian rebel group Movement for the Emancipation of the Niger Delta announces it has begun peace talks with the government. ](/news/2009/11/15/the-nigerian-rebel-group-movement-for-the-emancipation-of-the-niger-delta-announces-it-has-begun-peace-talks-with-the-government.md)
-_Context: Nigeria, Movement for the Emancipation of the Niger Delta_
+_Context: Movement for the Emancipation of the Niger Delta, Nigeria_

 ##### Iran
 ### [ Iran's Parliament approves President Mahmoud Ahmadinejad's final three ministerial choices. ](/news/2009/11/15/iran-s-parliament-approves-president-mahmoud-ahmadinejad-s-final-three-ministerial-choices.md)